TOPICS OF PHYSICS

 1 pm = 1 000 fm.

 Table 3.3 gives some of the units in comparison to the metre.
+Very small lengths are measured and expressed in mm, um, nm, pm or fm.

-The choice of an instrument to be used is determined by the
+The length of an object is measured using specific instruments.
+The choice of an instrument to be used is determined by the following factors.

 1. The desired degree of precision.